John Steuart Curry: Tragic Prelude

 Tragic Prelude presents a visual history of Kansas: the first Europeans, Juan de Padilla and Coronado, followed by a plainsman hunting buffalos, and finally the Bleeding Kansas period of 1854–1861.
 During this period, when Kansas was the focus of national attention like no time before or since, "old" John Brown, believing he was doing the Lord's work, and well-armed, led anti-slavery settlers in resisting, with violence if unfortunately necessary, the attempts to make Kansas a slave state.
 Kansas' status was not resolved until the beginning of the Civil War, when six slave states had seceded, and it could come into the Union as a free state.

 Brown's role during the Bleeding Kansas period—he was also an Underground Railroad conductor—was not widely remembered outside of Kansas.
 However, his name was familiar to anyone who had had a course in American history, as he was widely believed to have helped cause the Civil War, and on purpose, with his raid on the federal arsenal in Harpers Ferry, Virginia (since 1863, West Virginia).
-He was quickly convicted of treason against the state of Virginia, murder, and fomenting a slave insurrection, and hung.
+He was quickly convicted of treason against the Commonwealth of Virginia, murder, and fomenting a slave insurrection, and hung.
 "John Brown's Body" was the marching song of Union soldiers.

 Tragic Prelude puts Brown in front of the troops killing each other.
 In the background, approaching tornado and prairie fires suggest the calamity, the Civil War, that was fast approaching, and that Brown seemed to be calling for.

 The painting produced a negative reaction in advance of its being hung.
 (It was not hung until after Curry's death.)
-John Brown, convicted of treason against the state of Virginia, was not someone most Kansans felt proud of, nor was the Bleeding Kansas period as a whole.
+John Brown, convicted of treason against the Commonwealth of Virginia, was not someone most Kansans felt proud of, nor was the Bleeding Kansas period as a whole.
 Adding to public consternation was Curry's plan to portray ruinous soil erosion, in Kansas a very controversial and political topic, in another mural.
 The Legislature could not fire Curry since he was being paid out of funds newspaper editors raised from the public.
 However, they withdrew permission for Curry's works to be hung in the Capitol.

 This was devastating to Curry.
 He left Kansas in disgust and refused to sign the two murals he did complete, saying that they could not be understood in isolation.

+Over time, Tragic Prelude has become by far Curry's most famous work.
+It is the only work of Curry's to have a book devoted solely to it, and is also well-known as the source material for the album cover of rock band Kansas' 1974 debut record.